Social care resources

 Needs assessment

-A council assessment to determine what care and support a person needs.
-Anyone can request one.
+A council assessment to find out what care and support someone needs.
+Anyone can ask for one.

 Financial assessment

-A means test to decide how much a person should contribute towards their care costs.
+A means test to decide how much someone should pay towards their care costs.

 Eligibility criteria

-The national minimum threshold of needs that a council must meet under the Care Act.
+The national minimum level of needs that a council must meet under the Care Act.

 Direct payment

-Money from the council given directly to a person so they can arrange their own care.
+Money the council gives directly to someone so they can arrange their own care.

 Personal budget

-The amount of money a council allocates to meet a person's eligible care needs.
+The amount of money a council sets aside to meet someone's eligible care needs.

 Continuing Healthcare (CHC)

-NHS-funded care for people with a primary health need.
+NHS-funded care for people whose main need is health-related.
 Free at the point of use.

 DoLS (Deprivation of Liberty Safeguards)

-Legal protections for people in care homes or hospitals who lack capacity to consent to their care arrangements.
+Legal protections for people in care homes or hospitals who lack the capacity to agree to their care arrangements.

 Section 42 enquiry